ARIN UPADHYAY

 Finding problems to solve

-Finding good, original ideas for software projects is a common challenge.
+Finding good and original ideas for software projects is a common challenge.

 The following are two methodologies I use to find project concepts that are both novel and practical.